The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Introduction

-\textbf{Acknowledgments.} The authors would like to thank Lorenzo Mazzieri for a useful conversation about \cref{ex:NonExistence}, Andrea Mondino for discussions related to \cref{sec:ApplicationsExamples}, and Daniele Semola for having pointed out the argument in \cref{rem:PerimeterMMS2}.
-They are also grateful to Elia Bru\`{e}, Gian Paolo Leonardi, Stefano Nardulli and Vincenzo Scattaglia for inspiring conversations about the subject.
+\textbf{Acknowledgments.} The authors would like to thank Lorenzo Mazzieri for a useful conversation about \cref{ex:NonExistence} and Andrea Mondino for discussions related to \cref{sec:ApplicationsExamples}.
+They are also grateful to Elia Bru\`{e}, Tobias Colding, Nicola Gigli, Gian Paolo Leonardi, Stefano Nardulli, Vincenzo Scattaglia, and Daniele Semola for inspiring conversations about the subject.

 G.A. was also partially supported by the European Research Council (ERC Starting Grant 713998 GeoMeG `\emph{Geometry of Metric Groups}').